-User/Applicant Allocation: Given that minimal new development is forecast, Council resolved that the Targeted Rate and the Targeted Fixed Rate differentiated by urban and rural areas is the most efficient and transparently lawful available method for funding this allocation.
+User/Applicant Allocation: Given that minimal new growth is forecast, Council resolved that the Targeted Rate and the Targeted Fixed Rate differentiated by Te Kuiti and rural areas is the most efficient and transparently lawful available method for funding this allocation.

-12.0 Resource Management
+13 Resource Management

-The Resource Management activity works towards the goal of seeking to effectively and efficiently provide a safe and sustainable environment through the administration and enforcement of the Resource Management Act 1991 (RMA 1991).

-This activity involves the administration, application and enforcement of the Waitomo District Plan provisions including:

-- Issuing of resource consents for land use and subdivisions - Monitoring consents for compliance with conditions - · Making amendments to the District Plan.
+- 13.1.1 The Resource Management Group of Activities work towards the goal of seeking to effectively and efficiently provide a safe and sustainable environment through the administration and enforcement of the Resource Management Act 1991 (RMA 1991). - 13.1.2 These activities involve the administration, application and enforcement of the Waitomo District Plan provisions including: - Issuing of resource consents for land use and subdivisions - Monitoring consents for compliance with conditions - Making amendments to the District Plan.

-There are two functions under this activity -
+- 13.2.1 There are two functions under this activity:

-- 1. District Plan Administration - 2.
-District and Urban Development
+- 1. District Plan Administration

+- 2. District Planning